infoXpand

 Project structure

-The infoXpand project is divided into four sub-projects.
+The project infoXpand consists of four sub-projects.

-• Sub-project 1
+- Sub-project 1 –

 Project managers and partners

-• Dr. Viola Priesemann (coordinator) from the Max Planck Institute for Dynamics and Self-Organization, Göttingen (MPIDS)
+- Dr. Viola Priesemann (coordinator) from the Max Planck Institute for Dynamics and Self-Organization, Göttingen (MPIDS)

-• Univ.-Prof. Dr. phil.
+- Univ.-Prof. Dr. phil.
 André Calero Valdez from the Institute for Multimedia and Interactive Systems (IMIS), University of Lübeck

-• Prof. Dr. Mirjam E. Kretzschmar from the University of Utrecht
+- Prof. Dr. Mirjam E. Kretzschmar from the University of Utrecht

-• Prof. Dr. Michael Mäs from the Karlsruhe Institute of Technology (KIT)
+- Prof. Dr. Michael Mäs from the Karlsruhe Institute of Technology (KIT)

-• Prof. Dr. Kai Nagel from the Technical University of Berlin
+- Prof. Dr. Kai Nagel from the Technical University of Berlin